cdxcore.config#

 A common issue when using dictionary-based code configuration is that we might misspell one of the parameters.
 Unless this is a mandatory parameter we might not notice that we have not actually changed its value.

-To check that all values of a config were read use cdxcore.config.Config.done()
+To check that all values of a config were read use cdxcore.config.Config.done().

 It will alert you if there are keywords or children which have not been read.

 Most likely, those will be typos.
-Consider the following example where width
+Consider the following example where width is misspelled in our config:

 class Network(object):